 "Pujya Deepakbhai offers a Gnani's understanding of the deeper spiritual meaning of "Shiva"."

-According to scriptures, Lord Shiva is God who was residing in Himalayan Mountains.
-Parvati was his wife and Ganesh and Kartik were his sons.
+According to scriptures, Lord Shiva is God who was residing in the Himalayan Mountains.
+Parvati was his wife and Ganesh and Kartik were His sons.
 These are physical attributes but in true sense any human being who attains 'Self Realization' achieves the internal state of 'Shiva'.

-The essence behind the word "Neelkanth" is that one who has swallowed all the poisons (abuses and insults) given to him in this world with equanimity and yet offered blessings to others, hence becoming Shiva.
+The story suggests that, when Lord Shiva drank the venom that came out during the Samudra-Manthan, due to the poison that he consumed, his throat became blue and hence he got the name Neelkanth.
+The essence behind the word "Neelkanth" is that one who has swallowed all the poisons (abuses and insults) given to Him in this world with equanimity and yet offered blessings to others, hence becoming Lord Shiva.

 You too can experience Self Realization by attending 'Gnan Vidhi' by Pujya Deepakbhai.
-Thereafter by observing five Agnas (fundamental principles) would lead you to ultimate salvation.
+After receiving Gnan and by observing five Agnas (the fundamental principles) you will be led to ultimate salvation.